 Favorite types of television shows.

-Whether you regularly listen to talk radio, and if so, to which programs.
+Whether you regularly listen to talk radio and if so, to which programs.

-Whether you regularly use the internet to visit sites other than e-mail or personal business, and if so, what types of sites you visit most often.
+Whether you regularly use the internet other than for banking or e-mail and if so, what types of sites you visit most often.